inscribio/inscribe-flash/README.md

 Application for uploading keyboard firmware over USB.

-## Installing
+## Installation

-Download the application from releases.
+Download the application from [releases](https://github.com/inscribio/inscribe-flash/releases/latest) selecting correct version for your device:

+* Windows: `*_x64_en-US.msi`
+* MacOs x86_64: `*_x64.app.zip` or `*_x64.dmg`
+* MacOs ARM64: `*_aarch64.app.zip` or `*_aarch64.dmg`
+* Linux: `*_amd64.AppImage` or `*_amd64.deb`

 ### Windows

-Install the application using the installer (`.msi` file).

-> Currently the initial setup on Windows is more complicated than on other platforms
-> due to limitations of USB drivers on Windows.
-We are trying to simplify the setup,
-> but for now please follow the instructions below.

-On Windows it is necessary to install additional drivers in order to flash firmware over USB.
+On Windows it might be necessary to install additional USB drivers.
-To do this install [Zadig](https://zadig.akeo.ie/) drivers installer.
-Because the keyboard has 2 different modes ("runtime" and "bootloader") driver installation will have to be done twice.

-When you are ready to flash new firmware file:

-* Run Zadig, connect your keyboard and click on `Install WCID Driver`.
-* Start inscribe-flash, select firmware file and click `Flash`.
-* The keyboard will be detached into "bootloader" mode.
-* Now run Zadig once again and install drivers with `Install WCID Driver`.
-* Close inscribe-flash.

-From now on you should be able to flash firmware with inscribe-flash using the regular procedure.
-In case this doesn't work on the first attempt, try restarting your system.
-If restart doesn't help please submit an issue.

-For troubleshooting you can also see [How to use libusb on Windows](https://github.com/libusb/libusb/wiki/Windows#how-to-use-libusb-on-windows).
+When you run the application it will detect if drivers are missing and you will be prompted to automatically install them.
+Under the hood it will use [winusb-installer based on libwdi](https://github.com/inscribio/winusb-installer).

 ### Mac

-Install the application using the Application Bundle (`.app`) or Disk Image (`.dmg`).

-On macOS it is currently necessary to install `libusb`.
-The simpliest way is to install [Homebrew](https://brew.sh/) and then run `brew install libusb` from macOS Terminal.
-Then you can use inscribe-flash normally.
+There should be no need for any additional configuration as all the required dependencies are included in the application.

 ### Linux

-Install from the provided `.deb` package or use the provided AppImage.
-No additional dependencies are needed.
+You will need libusb installed on your system (it is installed by default on most distributions).

-To allow access without root permissions (without "sudo") add make sure to save the following udev rule file at `/etc/udev/rules.d/40-generic-keyboard.rules`:
+To allow access without root permissions (without "sudo") make sure to save the following udev rule file at `/etc/udev/rules.d/40-generic-keyboard.rules`:
 ```
 # Allow access to 16c0:27db (generic keyboard) for users in group plugdev